patrykchodur/inzynierka_template/README.md

 # Wireshark dissector template

-This project is meant to be used as a template for writing own Wireshark dissector.
+This project is meant to be used as guide for writing a Wireshark dissector.
 The resulting dissector will be a stand-alone plugin for Wireshark using `epan` API.

 ## Table of contents